Steel Recycling – A Question Of Balance

-The campaign was polarized on many fronts but it is interesting to note that while all parties were intent on the importance of improving the lot of the middle class, the outgoing Conservative Party was focused on balanced budgets and tax breaks.
+The campaign was polarized on many fronts but it is interesting to note that while all parties were intent on the importance of improving a lot of the middle class, the outgoing Conservative Party was focused on balanced budgets and tax breaks.

-The in-coming Liberal Party was focused on utilizing the low interest rate environment to run a small deficit to kick start the economy with more infrastructure spending to get people working building roads and bridges and replacing aging infrastructure.
+The incoming Liberal Party was focused on utilizing the low-interest rate environment to run a small deficit to kick start the economy with more infrastructure spending to get people working building roads and bridges and replacing aging infrastructure.

 One of the most fascinating aspects of this whole debate was the context in which this campaign and these ideas were being given momentum.